cookiecutter/cookiecutter/README.rst

 * `cookiecutter-docopt`_: A template for a Python command-line script that uses `docopt`_ for arguments parsing.
 * `cookiecutter-django-crud`_: A template to create a Django app with boilerplate CRUD around a model including a factory and tests.
 * `cookiecutter-quokka-module`_: A template to create a blueprint module for Quokka Flask CMS.
+* `cookiecutter-django-lborgav`_: Another cookiecutter template for Django project with Booststrap 3 and FontAwesome 4

 C
 ~~